Updated June 6, 2023

 Node.js operates on a single thread.
 It is based on the “Single Threaded Event Loop Model” architecture which can handle multiple client requests.
-The main event loop is executed by a single thread, but in the background, the input-output work is performed on separate threads; as Node API’s input-output operation is asynchronous (non-blocking design) in order to accommodate the Event Loop.
-Event Loop is what allows the node.js to perform all the non-blocking operations.
+A single thread executes the main event loop.
+Still, in the background, the input-output work is performed on separate threads, as Node API’s input-output operation is asynchronous (non-blocking design) to accommodate the Event Loop.
+Event Loop is what allows node.js to perform all the non-blocking operations.

-Node.js is asynchronous by default, i.e it operates in a non-blocking way.
-Meaning, when a client requests a server, a single thread handles the request; it checks if the request involves any database interaction if it does not; the request is processed and the server sends back the response to the client.
+Node.js is asynchronous by default, i.e., it operates non-blocking.
+When a client requests a server, a single thread handles the request; it checks if the request involves any database interaction.
+If it does not, we process the request, and the server returns the response to the client.
 The thread is ready to handle the next request.

 3. Event Driven

-The event-driven concept is similar to the concept of callback function in asynchronous programming.
-The only difference is that callback function executes once the asynchronous function returns its result and events are triggered on its associated event handler.
-Node provides a module called “Event” which consists of an “EventEmitter” class that gives us the privilege to implement event-driven programming.
-An Event handler is a function that is called when an event is triggered.
-A main loop listens to the event triggers and then calls the corresponding event handler.
+The event-driven concept is similar to the concept of a callback function in asynchronous programming.
+The only difference is that the callback function executes once the asynchronous function returns its result, triggering events on its associated event handler.
+Node provides a module called “Event” which consists of an “EventEmitter” class that allows us to implement event-driven programming.
+An Event handler is a function called when an event is triggered.
+A main loop listens to the triggers and calls the corresponding event handler.

 EventEmitter consists of various methods, one of which is the emit(); that fires an event.
-Emit() has the first argument as the name of the event and the next arguments are used to pass data.
-The on() methods listens to the event that is emitted and executes it.
+Emit() has the first argument as the event’s name; the next arguments are used to pass data.
+The on() method listens to the event that is emitted and executes it.
 Event-driven programming makes Node pretty fast and gives high performance.

 4. Open Source

-Node.js is an open-source, which in simple terms means that it is free to use.
+Node.js is open-source, which means it is free to use.
 We can install Node.js from https://nodejs.org/en/ according to our platform.

 6. Highly Scalable

-Node.js applications are highly scalable as they operate on an asynchronous (non-blocking) way.
-Node.js works on Single thread, where the time when a single request arrives, it starts processing it and is ready to handle the next request.
-Also, once the response is prepared, it is sent back to the client.
+Node.js applications are highly scalable as they operate asynchronously (non-blocking).
+Node.js works on a Single thread, where when a single request arrives, it starts processing it and is ready to handle the next request.
+Once we prepare the response, we send it back to the client.